R&D Tax Credits

 There are two schemes that exist for Small & Medium Enterprises (SME R&D) and one that exists for larger companies – Research & Expenditure Development Credit (RDEC).

 Capital costs aren’t able to be claimed under this relief, but you may be able to claim them through your Annual Investment Allowance.
 We can help you to understand what you’ll be able to claim once we have undertaken an assessment of your R&D claim.

 You can still claim R&D tax relief if you have received a grant – contact us for more information.

 If you are making your first claim, then you could qualify for Advance Assurance.
 This means that for the first three accounting periods, your claim will be allowed without further enquiries from HMRC.
 You can do this at any time before your first claim and if you don’t do it, you can still claim the credit regardless.

-Could you be eligible for Video Games Tax Relief too?
+Could you be eligible for Creative Industry Tax Relief too?

-Video Games Tax Relief (VGTR) is a government scheme that allows UK game developers to apply for tax relief funding from HMRC.
-If you design video games, then you could be eligible.
+Creative Industry Tax Relief (CITR) is a government scheme that allows UK film and TV production firms, game developers and other creative bodies to apply for tax relief funding from HMRC.
+If this includes you, then you could be eligible.